 Blog Post – As most of you working with financial accounting know, the IFRS 16 standard is just around the corner.
-This means that from 1.
-January 2019 onwards you will need to show all your lease and rent agreements on the balance sheet.
+This means that as of the 1.
+January 2019 you will need to show all your lease and rental agreements on the balance sheet.

-This is a welcomed change, because from now on, accounting treats all financing options equally.
-Meaning that, when a company is thinking of purchasing an asset, there are basically three ways to finance the purchase;
+This is a welcome change as now accounting treats all financing options equally.
+Which means that when a company is thinking of purchasing an asset there are basically three ways to finance the purchase:

 to lease the asset.

 Before the new standard only the first two options had an impact on the balance.
 Now, this third option, will come to the same starting line.

 So, what are the practical implications for companies?
 First, you have to gather all your leases into one pile and then determine which ones should be taken into the standard.
 Then comes the decision as to how to convert your discounted cashflows into liability and asset, and lease costs into loan repayment, interest cost and depreciation.

 Based on my practical experience of working with both leases and treasury management systems, below, I have listed 11 of the most important things you need to take into consideration when selecting a system to manage your leases in the IFRS 16 era.

 Easy to get started

 You should expect that you are able to upload all your current leases into the system via excel spreadsheet.

 There are many ways to build a system to manage financial instruments.
 The best ones have as much information as possible in one place to simplify lease management.Leasing instrument view ZenTreasury Leasing (IFRS 16) Module